VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 Installing Specific Versions of DAX
 -----------------------------------

-To install a specific version of DAX (this is for 1.0.0)
+To install a specific version of DAX by its tag in the github repository (this example is for 1.0.0)

 ::